streamanalyze/streamanalyze.github.io/docs/md/tutorial/data-stream-wrappers.md

 > [note]   **Note:** If there are errors in your code you can use the `rollback` command to undo all database updates so far in the session.
 Then you can correct and re-run the model definitions.
-However, in the free web based *sandbox* version of sa.studio you must first issue the call `autocommit(false)` to enable `rollback` (see [Undo changes](/docs/md/tutorial/save-database.md#transactions)).
+However, in the free web based *SA Studio Community Edition* you must first issue the call `autocommit(false)` to enable `rollback` (see [Undo changes](/docs/md/tutorial/save-database.md#transactions)).